andatr/segregated_storage/README.md

 Conversely, when an item is deallocated, the destructor is called, and the item is returned to the stack.
 If the stack is empty, a new page is allocated, and its items are added to the stack.
 Item acquisition is lock-free, while the page allocation process occurs under a lock, as detailed in the description below.
+Allocated pages are retained in memory until the pool is destroyed.
+This optimization pattern is commonly used in standard containers like std::vector, minimizing allocation overhead and improving performance.

 ```
      ┌───────────┐  ┌────┐ ┌───┐ ┌───┐  ┌──────────┐  ┌────┐ ┌───┐ ┌───┐